| Wednesday, June 24, 2026 | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 | 9:10 AM - 9:30 AM | A brief overview of current federal direction on housing and retrofit policy, and what these priorities mean for Atlantic Canada | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 | 9:30 AM - 10:30 AM | Demand response is still in its pilot phase across Atlantic Canada — but momentum is building fast.
 Utility and program leaders share early lessons shaping the next generation of DR programs, including how DERs like smart thermostats, hot water tank controls, and EV managed charging are performing in first-wave pilots.
-Jonathan Hudson, Vice President, Business Development, CLEAResult Catherine Coates, Energy Solutions Planning Specialist, Newfoundland Power Andy Collier, Acting Senior Manager, Energy Policy and Programs, efficiencyPEI, Prince Edward Island (PEI) Shawn Chisholm, Demand Response Program Lead, NB Power | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Jonathan Hudson, VP, Business Development, CLEAResult Canada Catherine Coates, Energy Solutions Planning Specialist, Newfoundland Power Andy Collier, Acting Senior Manager, Energy Policy and Programs, efficiencyPEI, Prince Edward Island (PEI) Spencer Deveraux, Senior Manager, Demand Response, EfficiencyOne | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 | 10:30 AM - 11:00 AM | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 | 11:00 AM - 12:00 PM | 1.
 Ecology Action Centre Tour: Enjoy a walkthrough of the Ecology Action Centre, highlighting the deep retrofit of the historic building and the sustainability strategies incorporated into the project, which is now approaching the 10-year anniversary of its renovation.
 2. Habit Studio’s Falkland Street Deep Retrofit Join us for a guided tour of Habit Studio’s Falkland Street Deep Retrofit, an 1850s Halifax building upgraded as a real-world demonstration of what deep retrofits can deliver (and what they demand) in a heritage context. | 1.
 Reinventing Financing Strategies Work - Removing Barriers to Commercial Decarbonization 2.
-Whole-Building Retrofit Strategies 3.
-Incentives at the Distributor Level: Engaging SMBs Through Food Service Midstream Programs 4.
+Designing Deep Energy Retrofit Programs 3.
+Engaging SMBs Through Midstream Programs 4.
 Climate Communications for Municipal Leaders 5.
 How to Expand Commercial PACE (Property Accessed Clean Energy) 6.
 Managed Transition vs Unmanaged Transition on Natural Gas 7.
 Communicating Climate Action That Reaches People: Centering Equity, Trust, and Lived Experience in Retrofit Storytelling 8.
 Indigenous Community Capacity Building in Retrofit Projects 9.
 Resilience in Vunerable Communities - Benefits Beyond Energy Savings 10.
 Tech Advancements in the Sector: High-speed decarbonization tools, AI, and archetyping for cost-effective portfolio prioritization for retrofits 11.
-Calibrated Digital Twins - Finding the Balance Between Accuracy and Speed for Retrofit Decision-Making Stuart Galloway, Chief Executive Officer, Energy Services Association of Canada Ariana Arguello, Program Manager, Technology and Market Development, FortisBC Jamie Hutchins P.Eng, Sr. Director, Canada C&I, CLEAResult Canada Robin Goldstein, Advisor, Capacity Development, Green Municipal Fund, Federation of Canadian Municipalities Alexandra Kodyra, Research Associate, Architectural Technologist, Green Building Technology Access Centre Southern Alberta Institute of Technology Taushifa Shaikh, Senior Analyst, Buildings, Pembina Institute | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Calibrated Digital Twins - Finding the Balance Between Accuracy and Speed for Retrofit Decision-Making Stuart Galloway, Chief Executive Officer, Energy Services Association of Canada Ariana Arguello, Program Manager, Technology and Market Development, FortisBC Jamie Hutchins P.Eng, Sr. Director, Canada C&I, CLEAResult Canada Robin Goldstein, Manager, Capacity Development, Green Municipal Fund, Federation of Canadian Municipalities Taushifa Shaikh, Senior Analyst, Buildings, Pembina Institute Wanjiru Munene, Communications Director, Urban Climate Leadership, a project of MakeWay Jim Sandercock, Program Specialist, Alberta Ecotrust Foundation | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 | 12:00 PM - 1:00 PM | Visit our HVAC Learning Zone | Visit our HVAC Learning Zone | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||